PLATINUM2025

 Families

-AAUW conducts groundbreaking research on issues related to gender equity in education and the workplace.
-Our work influences the national discussion on topics like the pay gap between women and men, sexual harassment in schools and on college campuses, and the underrepresentation of women in science and engineering.
-Through new and traditional media, targeted outreach to policymakers, and member efforts, AAUW research serves as a catalyst for action.
+AAUW conducts research on issues related to gender equity in education and the workplace.
+Our work has influenced the national discussion on topics like the pay gap between women and men, sexual harassment in schools and on college campuses, and the unequal impact of student debt on women, especially women of color.
+Through traditional and social media, targeted outreach to policymakers, and member efforts, AAUW research serves as a catalyst for action.

 Population(s) Served